Flexible Work Schedules: Everything You Need to Know

 - Making sure guidelines set for teams still meet in team-oriented departments.

-- Employees using an option to work from home as an open invitation to binge watch TV.
+- Employees using an option to work from home as an open invitation to ignore their responsibilities.

 - Clients may find compressed work weeks frustrating when an employee is not available all five days of the week.